 To make this potatoes Anna recipe, start by peeling the potatoes.
-Keep them in a bowl of cold water until all the potatoes are peeled.
+Keep them in a bowl of cold water until they are all peeled.
 This tip applies to all potato preparations to keep them from discoloring, like Potato Pancakes or Crispy Roasted Potatoes.

 Slice the potatoes about 1/4″ thick using a mandoline or a sharp knife.
 Try to keep the slices as uniform as possible and keep them in cold water until ready to assemble the .

-Lay the slices on a paper towel while the skillet is heating up to remove excess moisture.
+Lay the slices on a paper towel to remove excess moisture while the skillet is heating up.

-Over a medium heat, heat the cast iron skillet.
-Remember, cast iron is very heavy, so it requires longer to pre-heat.
-Once the skillet is hot, pour or ladle some clarified butter in the bottom of the pan, about 1/4″.
-Begin placing the potatoes in a circular pattern, working into the center.
-Season the first layer with salt, pepper and thyme, (or any other herbs, or cheese you may choose to add).
+Over medium heat, heat the cast iron skillet.
+Remember, cast iron is very heavy, so it requires longer to preheat.
+Once the skillet is hot, pour or ladle about ¼ inch clarified butter in the bottom of the pan.